fred-gutierrez/fred-gutierrez/README.md

-# Fred
+# Hi there!
+I'm Fred

-As a Software Developer, I like to see myself as a problem-solver rather than merely someone familiar with frameworks and programming languages.
-Every day, I dedicate myself to the projects I undertake and the code I engage with, ensuring the best quality and attention to detail in my day-to-day tasks.
+I'm a software developer who loves solving problems and building cool things.
+It's not just about frameworks and languages for me – I focus on quality, performance, and maintainability in both code and processes.

-Beyond that somewhat serious description, I find joy in creating and participating in projects spanning from fun to complex, with the aim of pushing the boundaries of what's possible.
-I have a passion for collaborating with others to achieve something great.
-You can see most of the frameworks/languages/tools I'm proficient in listed below in **Stats**, so feel free to reach out, and let's create amazing things together!
+I enjoy taking on projects that range from fun to challenging, always aiming to push boundaries and learn something new.
+Collaboration is a big part of what I do, so if you're interested in teaming up, check out my **Stats** below to see what I mainly work with, and feel free to reach out!

 <p align="left">
   <a href="https://discord.com/users/fredgutierrez"><img alt="Static Badge" src="https://img.shields.io/badge/discord-purple?style=for-the-badge&logo=discord&logoColor=white"></a>